Tin Wing stop: History

 The stop was originally named Tin Shui Wai Terminus (天水圍總站).
 To avoid confusion with the new Tin Shui Wai station (天水圍站) on the KCRC West Rail (now part of the MTR Tuen Ma line), which has a light rail station of the same name, its name was changed to Tin Wing.
 The change came into effect on 1 August 2003.

 On 7 December 2003, two extensions of the light rail network in Tin Shui Wai came into service, namely the Tin Shui Wai Phase 4 Extension and Tin Shui Wai Reserve Zone Extension, two weeks before the opening of the new West Rail commuter line.
 This transformed Tin Wing from the terminus of the line into an intermediate station.
 At the same time, the 720 (Tin Wing–Yau Oi) and 721 (Tin Wing–Yuen Long Terminus) routes were replaced with routes 751 (Tin Yat–Yau Oi) and 761 (Tin Wing–Yuen Long), respectively.

 Route 761 was discontinued on 8 October 2006.
-In other words, there is no longer a direct service from Tin Wing stop to Yuen Long.
+As a result, there is no longer a direct service from Tin Wing stop to Yuen Long.